ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 * [Cloud Concepts - Principles of cloud computing](https://docs.microsoft.com/en-us/learn/modules/fundamental-azure-concepts/)
 * [Foundations of cloud computing for developers](https://docs.microsoft.com/en-us/learn/modules/cmu-cloud-computing-overview/?WT.mc_id=udacity_learn-wwl)

-## Why Cloud Development Is Important
+## Why Cloud Development Is Important:

 You've probably worked with various cloud services before, such as Microsoft OneDrive and Google Docs, and of course, you'll be working with Microsoft Azure in this course.